Alemagna, Dolci di Natale, Ludovico Sforza, Motta, Natale, Pan del Ton, Panettone, Panettone origins

 Another version takes place in Ludovico’s kitchens.
 There was a custom to prepare a particular dolce for guests on Christmas Eve.
 Unfortunately, it was burnt, sending the cook into desperation.
 One of the kitchen workers, a boy named Antonio, offered the bread he was making for himself using the dough left over the day before from the original dolce.
 It was a domed sweet bread with grapes.
 When the invited guests asked what this delicious dolce was called, the cook replied ‘pan del toni’.

 The final legend is the simplest, but probably the most believable.
 It involves Suor Ughetta, a young nun in a very poor convent in Milano.
 To make Christmas Eve more festive, she made a dolce for her fellow sisters with butter, sugar, eggs, canditi and uvette.
 Uvetta means raisin in Italiano, and in dialetto Milanese it is pronounced ‘ughetta‘.
-Whichever legend we choose to believe, today panettone is synonymous with Natale for anyone of Italian origin.
+Whichever legend we choose to believe, today panettone is synonymous with Natale for everyone of Italian origin.

 In 1919, baker Angelo Motta opened his first pasticceria in Milano.
 He let his panettone rise 3 times, to the familiar cupola or dome shape on a cylinder that we see today.
 Previously the shape of panettone was more schiacciata-lower and more compact.
 Motta also invented the paper wrap and box.
 A few years later, he had a competitor in Milano, Gioacchino Alemagna.
 Their competition led to industrialized production of panettone, with factories replacing the small pasticcerie.
 They also began exporting all over the world.
 Today both Motta and Alemagna are owned by Bauli, based in Verona.
 Last year almost 120 million panettoni were produced in Italia!

 I will be enjoying my panettone and prosecco for Capodanno-New Year’s eve, and making panettone French toast with ricotta if there is any left over!
 I have been experimenting with making my own panettone since last December.
-My next post will be a recipe for Panettone fatto in casa!
+My next post is a recipe for Panettone fatto in casa!
 Read about other dolci di Natale in this post.
 Buon appetito, Cristina